The ADHD Version

 Rob Fields is an award-winning marketer and strategist who is passionate about helping brands thrive at the intersection of marketing, business and contemporary culture.
 A strategic thinker, he helps companies not only understand contemporary culture, but build their brands in a socially networked world.
 He helps companies make sense of how consumer interests and lifestyle choices—along with economic and technological disruption—are reframing the ways that they relate to and understand brands.

-With a background in agency account management—stints at UniWorld Group (WPP) and Renegade Marketing Group (Dentsu), Rob has built brands across multiple sectors: software (IBM), QSR (Burger King); consumer electronics (Panasonic); entertainment (Capitol Records and indie film); automotive (Toyota, Honda and GM); as well as non-profits (Caribbean Cultural Center, the Black Rock Coalition, and the Brand Activation Association, and the Association of National Advertisers).
+With a background in agency account management—stints at UniWorld Group (WPP) and Renegade Marketing Group (Dentsu), Rob has built brands across multiple sectors: software (IBM), QSR (Burger King); consumer electronics (Panasonic); entertainment (Capitol Records and indie film); automotive (Toyota, Honda and GM); as well as non-profits (Caribbean Cultural Center, the Black Rock Coalition, the Brand Activation Association, and the Association of National Advertisers).
 He’s experienced at creating content and programming around specific needs, lifestyles and interests that encouraged communities to coalesce and grow.